-Compared to the rest of the Washington D.C. market, the Southwest Quadrant region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Washington D.C.
+Area market, the Southwest Quadrant region has smaller rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 15 listings have been made available, which means leases might be going fast.
+In the last 90 days, 15 listings have come on the market, which means listings might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 7% of the available leases in the Southwest Quadrant are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,700 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are around 3 stories.
-Most buildings in this market were built in 1984 and are Class B.
+Even though the median size is 2,700 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are close to 3 floors.
+Most buildings in this area were built in 1984 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Utilities is the dominant industry in this region.
-Commute by motorcycle is the most popular way to get to work amongst Southwest Quadrant residents.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by motorcycle is the most popular way to get to work amongst Southwest Quadrant occupants.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.